 Talent placing tube(s) into centrifuge

-Talent placing plate into thermocycler
+Talent placing plate into thermocycler These steps have been merged with the next step since a Rotorgene qPCR was used for the shooting.

+Place the samples in a qPCR thermocycler.
 Then amplify the V5-tagged gene of interest and tetracycline transactivator-advanced amplicons using the qPCR conditions as indicated [1-TXT] and generate a high-resolution melting curve to assess the specific melting temperatures of the desired amplicons and to ensure the absence of noise amplicon peaks [2].

 Talent adding sample to thermocycler TEXT: 95 °C for 10 min, 40 cycles of 95 °C for 10 s, 58 °C for 15 s, 72 °C for 20 s

-LAB MEDIA: To be provided by Authors: Image of cDNA amplification
+LAB MEDIA: To be provided by Authors: Image of cDNA amplification 5.6.2._cDNA amplification.jpeg

 Section – Results